Interpretable deep learning models for the inference and classification of LHC data: Event classification using Shower Deconstruction

 The rest of the paper deals with the problem of finding the highest-weighted shower history for a set of microjets and a given process.
 As we shall see, the natural framework for finding the best history is a Markov Decision Process (MDP); we will first outline the basic machinery of MDPs in the next section before devising one for our case.
+With this formulation, neural networks can learn to construct $\chi_0$, whose value will not be explicitly dependent on the model parameters but rather through the knowledge of the learnt functions to accurately invert the parton shower dynamics, creating an interpretable framework amenable to first-principle calculations for the application of neural networks to LHC phenomenology in general.